RULES & REGULATIONS

 - *5 "Warm clothing for the lower body" = A. Full-length pants that go down to your ankles.
 B. Full-length tights that go down to your ankles.
 C. Short-length tights combined with long-length socks so that your leg is essentially completely covered.

-- *6 Wool and polyester knot caps that provide warmth.
-Caps, headbands, light weight head coverings (such as Buffs) and jacket hoods are not accepted.
+- *6 Wool and polyester knit hat that provides warmth.
+Caps, headbands and jacket hoods are not accepted.

 - *7 For runners coming from overseas and do not live in Japan, it is strongly recommended that you obtain adequate travel insurance coverage for the duration of your stay as medical/emergency rescue fees can be extremely expensive in Japan.

 - * The mandatory equipment list provided here is only the minimum.
 You will be running in severe conditions for two days and one night (one day and one night for the STY) so please ensure that you are well-prepared to manage your own safety and well-being and bring additional gear that you may need to do so.
 (You may start the race wearing short sleeves and shorts (i.e. you do not have to wear the mandatory clothing), however you must carry with you the mandatory clothing with you at all times.